owshepherd/rails-app-ca/README.md

 *** Describing MVC.
 If i type in Heroku get request what happens

 This application was been created using the Ruby on Rails framework.
-This framework uses an MVC (model view controller) architecture which, as suggested, seperates the application into different components: the model (logic), controllers (intermediary between the model and the view) and the views (user interface).
+This framework uses an MVC (model view controller) architecture which, as suggested, separates the application into different components: the model (logic), controllers (intermediary between the model and the view) and the views (user interface).

 Within this application, there are several models.
 These are:
 - Application Record